NaifMersal/swift911/README.md

 ### 1.2 Introducing the AI-Powered Solution: Automated Information Extraction

 To address these critical challenges, this project developed an AI assistant designed to **automatically extract key information from 911 call transcripts**.
-This solution leverages the power of Generative AI – specifically, Large Language Models (LLMs) – to process spoken language and identify crucial details.
+This solution uses Generative AI – specifically, Large Language Models (LLMs) – to process spoken language and identify crucial details.
+However, once we have enough data we can use NER for lower cost.

 **This AI assistant performs the following key functions:**